omarhefnawy/AUVNET-Internship-Assessment/README.md

-#Flutter internship Task
+## AUVNET Flutter Task
-This Flutter project was developed by Omar Hefnawy as part of the Auvent Internship.
-It includes a full implementation of user authentication and a dynamic services module with Firebase integration using Clean Architecture.
+This Flutter app was developed by Omar Hefnawy as part of the AUVNET internship task.
+It includes authentication, service management, local caching, and follows Clean Architecture principles.

-Authentication
+## Authentication
-Register, Login, and Sign out functionalities using Firebase Authentication.
+Register, login, and sign out using Firebase Authentication

-State management using Bloc.
+State management with Bloc

-Use Cases: LoginUseCase, RegisterUseCase, SignOutUseCase.
+Use Cases:

+LoginUseCase

+RegisterUseCase

+SignOutUseCase

-Services Management
+## Services Management
-Admin can upload services categorized into Food, Health, and Grocery.
+Admin can upload services categorized into:

+Food

+Health & Wellness

+Groceries

-Users can view and navigate services by category.
+Users can view and navigate services by category

-Data is stored in Firebase Firestore and cached locally using Hive.
+Data is stored in Firebase Firestore and cached locally using Hive

-Extra Features
+## Extra Features
-On the login page, there's an Admin button.
+Admin button on the login screen:
-No login or credentials needed — tapping it takes you directly to the upload screen.
+No login or credentials needed.
+Tapping it goes directly to the upload page.

-Users can tap any service category to see the uploaded content inside.
+Users can tap any service category to view the uploaded content.

-Architecture
+## Architecture
-The project follows Clean Architecture principles:
+The app follows Clean Architecture:

-Data Layer: Data sources (remote with Firebase, local with Hive), repositories.
+Data Layer: Firebase and Hive data sources, repositories

-Domain Layer: Use cases and entities.
+Domain Layer: Entities and use cases

-Presentation Layer: Bloc and UI screens.
+Presentation Layer: Bloc and UI

 Features Implemented
-Authentication with Firebase
+Firebase Authentication

-Bloc structure for both Auth and Services
+Bloc for Auth and Services

-Upload and fetch categorized services
+Upload and view services by category

-Local caching using Hive
+Local caching with Hive

-Category-based dynamic navigation

-Fully responsive UI
+Responsive UI

-#Developer
+Clean Architecture structure

+## Developer
 Omar Hefnawy